January 17, 2020

 If you own a house, it’s a little more complicated.
 If the underlying zoning does not allow for short-term rentals, then you’ll have to go through an extensive permitting process with no guarantee of approval.

 The two most common types are Short-Term Rental Home and Bed & Breakfast.
 For both types of permits, there are caps on the number of properties with that use allowed in each geographical district in Maui County.
-The major difference between Short-Term Rental Home and Bed & Breakfast is that a B&B permit requires that the property owner live full-time onsite.
+The major difference between Short-Term Rental Home and Bed & Breakfast is that a B&B permit requires that the owner-proprietor reside full-time onsite.
 In 2018 a new code amendment passed that in order to be eligible to apply for a STRH permit, the property has to be owned by the permit applicant for a minimum of five years.
-This five-year ownership requirement does not apply to B&Bs; instead, the owner-proprietor has to reside onsite.
+This five-year ownership requirement also now applies to B&B's.

 If you’re interested in legally pursuing short-term rentals, there are some exceptional property managers here in Maui to professionally care for your asset, as well as real estate attorneys and specialized permitting consultants to get you there.
 If the process seems daunting or your property doesn’t fit the permitting parameters, here’s an idea… why not consider a long-term rental of six months or more?
 It’s a different investment approach, but in some cases can be equally as lucrative.
 One of the greatest needs in Maui County right now is not just affordable housing for purchase, but affordable rental housing.
 There’s a strong demand for quality long-term rentals.
+And in 2021 Maui enacted a new property tax exemption to incentivize property owners to rent their vacant properties to long term tenants.
 It’s definitely worth considering instead the risk of getting hit with these major fines for operating an illegal short-term rental.